ContributingTesterTeam/ContributingRepo/README.md

 # YDA Framework

-YDA Framework is a tool for quickly deploying assistants on large Java platforms, allowing them to use the platform's context to answer questions, effectively replacing managers.
+YDA Framework is a technology based on the principles of Retrieval-Augmented Generation (RAG), specifically designed for rapid creation and integration of artificial intelligence into web applications with minimal resource expenditure.
+Developed in Java, YDA provides a suite of built-in tools for processing large volumes of data, including functionalities for search, sorting, and data retrieval.
+These capabilities can be optionally disabled according to the user’s needs.

 ## What does this project do?